sergei202/okcoders-backend-2016/11-express/11-03-routing.md

 When a request reaches our web server it includes information such as the request action (GET, POST, PUT, DELETE), the requested resource in the form of a url, and additional headers as well as any body content.
 Normally we would need to parse that information manually and, using application logic, ensure that the correct response is generated.

-For example we could parse the action and url to see that the request wants to `GET` the `/pages/about.html` resource and so return the document located in the server's `public` folder at the location.
-Or we could see that the requests wants to `POST` to the `/blog/posts` and contains body data and so create a new blog post with that data and return a redirection to the newly created resource.
+For example, we could parse the action and url to see that the request wants to `GET` the `/about.html` resource and so return the document located in the server's `public` (or `app`) folder at the location.
+Or we could see that the requests wants to `POST` to `/items` and contains body data and so create a new item with that data and return it.

-Express provides facillities for ensuring that the right part of our application responds to the right requests without having to manually parse everything.
+Express provides facilities for ensuring that the right part of our application responds to the right requests without having to manually parse everything.
 This is called *routing*.

 Routing allow us to specify an action and a url path that will match against incoming requests.
-We also provide a callback for custom code that is executed any time someone makes a request that matches that action and url.
+We also provide a callback for custom code that is executed anytime someone makes a request that matches that action and url.
 In our callback we'll be able to access additional information in the url as well as any request headers easily and we'll be able to formulate a response to the request with very little work.

-Today's class is our first real introduction to express, which we've been using since day one.
-We will focus on the *app.js* file and those in the *routes* folder.

 ## Resources